 "I salute you!
 Compared with you, we are all cowards.
 You have fulfilled your duty.
 Hope you will live a normal life over there," said another.

 Some have questioned why Chen has had to leave his country.

 "China can tolerate corruption and deception, but not a righteous and kind person," a netizen wrote on Weibo.

 "The fighter is gone.
 He has got freedom, but China remains the same.
-Not sure if I should be happy or sad," said another user.'Fade out'
+Not sure if I should be happy or sad," said another user.